Wuppertaler SV

 This was achieved under chief trainer Uwe Fuchs after the sacking of Christoph John.
 The

-finish despite the goals of Jerome Assauer.
-Christian Knappmann scored thirty times in 2011-12 before the club faced a crisis in the summer of 2013.
+following season saw WSV relegated to Regionalliga West.
+Christian Knappmann scored thirty times in 2011-12 before the club faced a crisis a year later.

 The title was changed back to Wuppertaler SV, while Alexander Eichner took control of the club from President Klaus Mathies.
 It was announced that the club was bankrupt and had been relegated to Oberliga Mittelrhein.
-Marvin Ellmann netted regularly to land WSV a third-place finish in 2013-14 and then a runners-up berth the following campaign.

 Ercan